 There are two options: an 80-mile one-way route or a 160-mile out and back.
 The 160-mile requires completion of a qualifying event, and is itself a qualifier for the Iditarod Trail Invitational.

-Both distances have required gear and are semi-supported, with organized checkpoints.
+Both distances have required gear and are largely self-supported, with minimal checkpoint support.
 No outside help is allowed from family, friends, or random strangers.
 Patronizing local businesses is encouraged: this means buying a soda or a burger, while taking a break; this does not mean drying out all your gear, using the restroom, filling your water, and taking off without spending a cent.

 As in life, respect and common sense go a long way in this event.